Cell migration: Polarity in migrating cells

 Although microtubules have been known to influence cell migration for many years, the mechanism by which they do so has remained controversial.
 On a planar surface, microtubules are not needed for the movement, but they are required to provide directionality to cell movement and efficient protrusion of the leading edge.
 When present, microtubules retard cell movement when their dynamics are suppressed by drug treatment or by tubulin mutations.

 Inverse problems in the context of cell motility

 An area of research called inverse problems in cell motility has been established.

 This approach is based on the idea that behavioral or shape changes of a cell bear information about the underlying mechanisms that generate these changes.
 Reading cell motion, namely, understanding the underlying biophysical and mechanochemical processes, is of paramount importance.
 The mathematical models developed in these works determine some physical features and material properties of the cells locally through analysis of live cell image sequences and uses this information to make further inferences about the molecular structures, dynamics, and processes within the cells, such as the actin network, microdomains, chemotaxis, adhesion, and retrograde flow.

+Cell migration disruption in pathological conditions

+Cell migration could be affected in some pathological states.
+For example, in conditions of high lipoperoxidation, actin has been shown to be post-translationally modified by the lipoperoxidation product 4-hydroxynonenal (4-HNE).
+This modification prevents the remodelling of the actin cytoskeleton, which is essential for cell motility.
+Additionally, another functional protein, coronin-1A, which stabilizes F-actin filaments, is also covalently modified by 4-HNE.
+These modifications may impair immune cell trans-endothelial migration or their phagocytic ability.
+Another motility-related mechanism was described: the failure of MCP-1 receptor (CCR2, CD192), TNF receptor 1 (TNFR1, CD120a), and TNF receptor 2 (TNFR2, CD120b) on the monocytes after exposure to pathophysiological concentrations (10 μM) of 4-HNE or after the phagocytosis of malarial pigment hemozoin.
+These immune cellular dysfunctions potentially lead to a decreased immune response in diseases characterized by high oxidative stress, such as malaria, cancer, metabolic syndrome, atherosclerosis, Alzheimer's disease, rheumatoid arthritis, neurodegenerative diseases, and preeclampsia.